These Colleges Don’t Make The Grade: The Universities That Just Aren’t Worth The Tuition

 Those who want to experience calm student life and looking for a small, liberal arts education with a cozy small-town feel, are heading toward Cazenovia College.
 On a yearly level, this college accepts only 915 undergraduate students.
 In reality, this low number of students means that college professors can work with students one-on-one.

 Unfortunately, not even well-organized classes can prepare these students for what’s coming next.
-For almost individual education, you should be ready to pay $184,000, along with toom and board and other costs.
+For almost individual education, you should be ready to pay $184,000, along with toom, board, and other costs.
 The average return?
 Around $98,600.

 Return on Investment: -$98,800